 I think it's fair to say this would have caused Mr P some distress and inconvenience.
-He will clearly have been worried that his retirement provision will have been reduced and I was sorry to hear that his physical and mental health has suffered significantly as a result of the worry caused.
+He will clearly have been worried that his retirement provision will have been reduced.
 So, I consider that a payment of £500 is appropriate to compensate for that upset.